-Spring This course is designed to provide a study of creative writing.
+This course is designed to provide a study of creative writing.
 Emphasis will be placed on the production of student writing, with critical evaluation being an integral part of the process.
 Areas of concentration will be poetry, fiction, and drama.

-Prerequisite: Satisfactory completion of the developmental English program with a minimum grade of C, or placement by Multiple Measures.
+Semester Credit: 3 credit hours (3 lecture, 0 lab) Prerequisite: Satisfactory completion of the developmental English program with a minimum grade of C, or placement by Multiple Measures.
 Transferable